 Better bash man pages

 We, developers, live much of our time within a shell.
-Modern CLIs output stunning help in a way before was not possibile.
+Modern CLIs output stunning help in a way before was not possible.
 Think of NPM or Heroku or the great GIT.

 However we still have the man pages with their default style: black&white with some underline or bold.

-So, we can change this luckly.
-It’s a feature, probably an ancient one, most of us don’t know or just forget about it.
+So, we can change this luckily.
+It's a feature, probably an ancient one, most of us don't know or just forgot about it.

 How to do that: